-Joshua Tree has been on my bucket list for years so I jumped at the chance to squeeze in a day trip to the park during an L.A. trip.
-It was the height of summer and temperatures were pushing 105 degrees, so I spent a lot of time ducking back in my rental for that sweet, sweet AC, but even so – it was spectacular: part moonscape, part Dr. Suess illustration.
+Joshua Tree has been on my bucket list for years so I jumped at the chance to squeeze in a day trip to the park during a trip to L.A. for photography work.
+It was the height of summer and temperatures were pushing 105 degrees and I spent a lot of time ducking back in my rental car for air conditioning relief, but even so – it was spectacular: part moonscape, part Dr. Suess illustration.
+And everywhere, the most resilient plans.
 Even in a seemingly harsh, barren landscape – life adapts and thrives.

 I was drawn most to the soft overlapping shapes of the boulders strewn across the landscape in the north section of the park – friendly round giants.
 And in contrast, the spiky blue-green leaves of the park’s namesake – the Joshua Tree.
 Below are the images from my time in the park, and at the end of the post some photographs from a sunset in Costa Mesa that deserved a home on the blog as well.
 Enjoy!